se-edu/learningresources/contents/data/mysql/MySQL.md

 1. Understand what a database and [<tooltip content="DataBase Management System">DBMS</tooltip>]({{baseUrl}}/contents/data/databases/databases.html) are.
 More specifically, understand the basic concepts behind [RDBMS](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) before jumping into the programming aspect.
 2. Install MySQL.
 You can refer to an [official guide](https://dev.mysql.com/doc/workbench/en/wb-windows.html) or one from a [third party website](https://www.tutorialspoint.com/mysql/mysql-installation.htm).
-3. Learn the basic queries in MySQL by going through a [guide](https://www.guru99.com/how-to-create-a-database.html)
+3. Learn how to set up a database and use the basic queries by going through a [guide](https://www.guru99.com/how-to-create-a-database.html)
 4. Integrate the database with your preferred language.
 You can use the [mysql](http://www.mysqltutorial.org/mysql-nodejs/) module for Node.js, [JDBC](http://www.mysqltutorial.org/mysql-jdbc-tutorial/) for Java and even in [Python](http://www.mysqltutorial.org/python-mysql/).

 ---

 ## Where to go from here?

-- [Guru99](https://www.guru99.com/introduction-to-database-sql.html) has a good guide for the entire process, from basic concepts to setting up and learning MySQL.
+- [Guru99](https://www.guru99.com/introduction-to-database-sql.html) and [MySQLTutorial.org](http://www.mysqltutorial.org/basic-mysql-tutorial.aspx) have good guides for the entire process, from basic concepts to setting up and learning MySQL.

 - You can always refer to the [official guide](https://dev.mysql.com/doc/refman/8.0/en/tutorial.html) to get a more comprehensive understanding of MySQL and its capabilities.